 How Do You Choose the Right Implant Size for Your Body Shape?

-Breast augmentations are more than just going up a cup size but should be carefully selected to complement your body shape.
-At Restora Austin Plastic Surgery Centre, Dr. Dustin Reid and Dr. Ashley Gordon help Austin patients choose implant size and style based on measurable anatomy, lifestyle, and the look you want to see in clothing.
-The right breast implant size should work together with the rest of your body for tasteful contouring.
+Breast augmentation is about more than just going up a cup size.
+It’s about thoughtfully selecting implants that complement your body shape, proportions, and personal goals for a beautifully balanced result.
+At Restora Austin Plastic Surgery Centre, Dr. Dustin Reid and Dr. Ashley Gordon take a highly personalized approach to breast augmentation, helping each patient choose implant size and style based on anatomy, lifestyle, and aesthetic goals.
+Every detail is thoughtfully considered so the final result feels balanced, natural, and beautifully in harmony with the rest of your body.

-Implant Choices That Shape Sizing Decisions in Austin
+Breast Implant Options That Influence Size and Shape in Austin

 What breast implant size options are available in Austin?

-Implant size selection starts with understanding the variables you can control.
-At Restora Austin, your implant plan is typically built around material, shape, surface, and brand because each affects feel, projection, and how the breast settles.
-You will also discuss whether implants are placed above or below the pectoral muscle, as this influences contour and the amount of coverage the implant provides.
+Choosing the right breast implant size starts with understanding the factors that shape your final result.
+At Restora Austin, your treatment plan is carefully tailored around implant material, shape, profile, surface, and brand, since each one influences how the breasts look, feel, and settle over time.
+Your surgeon will also discuss whether the implants are placed above or below the pectoral muscle, as placement affects contour, coverage, and overall appearance

 Key breast implant options commonly discussed include: